domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 <p class="meta">18 Nov 2017 - Berkeley, CA</p>

+## The Raven
+Once upon a midnight dreary, while I pondered, weak and weary,
+Over many a quaint and curious volume of forgotten lore—
+    While I nodded, nearly napping, suddenly there came a tapping,
+As of some one gently rapping, rapping at my chamber door.
+“’Tis some visitor,” I muttered, “tapping at my chamber door—
+            Only this and nothing more.”

+by Edgar Allan Poe

+## Fire and Ice
+Some say the world will end in fire,
+Some say in ice.
+From what I’ve tasted of desire
+I hold with those who favor fire.
+But if it had to perish twice,
+I think I know enough of hate
+To say that for destruction ice
+Is also great
+And would suffice.

+by Robert Frost

 ## Existence
 I laugh at the absurdity of life,
 and once I stop, I get back to work,